jthero3/OuterParallax-Continued/README.md

 # License:

-These configs were adpated from Lithobreakers Configs, which were released under the MIT license.
+These configs were adpated from Lithobraker's Configs, which were released under the MIT license.

 These configs are released under the same MIT license.